Souvik00076/TalkHive/README.md

 1)Chat screen added .
 Chat screen supports recievers dp , email .
 Designs are done using constraint layout.<br>
 2)Chat Box design also done.<br>
 3)This project is following the best practice of android development.<br>

+#Day 3
+1)Added to more fragments for holding the chats and list of users you will be adding to your app<br>
+2)Added a new activity which uses TabLayout that will hold the chatFragment as well as userFragment